Alternate Job Titles: Intermediate Level Structural Engineer, Level II Structural Engineer, Structural Engineer II

 Source: HR Reported data as of September 27, 2017

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Structural Engineer II that make less than that salary.
 For example 50% of the people who perform the job of Structural Engineer II are expected to make less than the median.

 Designs load-bearing structures or structural elements, such as buildings, bridges, or roadways.
 Performs analysis of building materials for use in construction.
 Develops blueprints or specifications for use during construction and ensures all projects comply with applicable codes and regulations.
 Determines cause of structural failures, damages, and defects through site investigations.
 Provides reports detailing investigations and assessment of damages to the structure.
-Requires a bachelor's degree and 2-4 years of direct experience in the field.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A wide degree of creativity and latitude is expected.
+Requires a bachelor's degree.
 Typically reports to a supervisor or manager.
+Typically requires 2 to 4 years of related experience.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
 View full job description